-You start a blog, create great content and wait for the floods of visitors that will soon become part of your community.
+You create a blog, create great content and wait for the floods of visitors that will soon become part of your community.

 There’s a trickle, but nothing like you expected.